Skip to main content

 Running Semgrep Registry rules locally

-Similarly you can run a SAST scan offline running pre-selected Semgrep Registry rules:
+You can run a SAST scan in your Git environment with pre-selected Semgrep Registry rules:

 semgrep scan --config=auto